 The Coomalie Council was formed in 1991.

-The area governed by Coomalie Council covers approximately 1,500 square kilometres.
+The area governed by Coomalie Council covers approximately 1,500 square kilometers.
 The boundary of this area extends from Manton Dam in the north, to Dorat Road south of Adelaide River and east from the actual Adelaide River, to Litchfield National Park in the west.

 The community government area is made up of the following Wards:-